Apidya is a side scrolling shoot 'em up developed exclusively for the Amiga computers in 1992.

-Apidya borrows some features from other spectacular shooters of the 90s, such as Team 7's Project X. Weapons can be upgraded after gathering bonuses from killing enemies and you can choose the upgrade by pressing the space button (Project X style) when the weapon is ready to be used (highlighted).
-Apidya's graphics are vividly colored (featuring more than 40 colors on-screen) but the game's strongest aspect is the sound.
+GRAPHICS / SOUND Apidya borrows some features from other spectacular shooters of the 90s, such as Team 7's Project X. The weapons can be upgraded after gathering bonuses from killing enemies and you can choose the upgrade by pressing the space button (a la Project X) when the weapon is ready to be used (highlighted).
+Apidya's graphics are awesome and vividly colored (featuring more than 40 colors on-screen) but the game's strongest aspect is the sound.
 The great music scores of the game were composed by Chris Hulsbeck (the man behind the great Turrican music).
-Of note is the fact that the game's music scores were performed live in various Music Concerts such as the Symphonic Game Music Concert.
-In every aspect, Apidya is one of the best shooter games ever created on the Amiga home computers.
+Of note is the fact that the game's music scores were performed live in several Music Concerts like the Symphonic Game Music Concert.
+In every aspect, Apidya is one of the best shoot 'em up games ever created on the Amiga OCS home computers.

 In-game music sample:

 Some videos belong to retroshowcase.com (indicated); others not